lorcai/blast-tips-and-tricks/README.md

 # blast-tips-and-tricks
 A (mostly) empirically acquired collection of BLAST+ tricks and things you should know

-STATUS: In never-ending process 💤
+Notes:

-Most of these pertain to `blastn`.
+- If unspecified, these pertain to `blastn`.
+- Most are actually obvious if you think them through.

 ---